snastase/snastase.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a postdoc in [Uri Hasson's lab](https://www.hassonlab.com/) at the Princeton Neuroscience Institute.
-I completed my PhD in [Jim Haxby's lab](http://haxbylab.dartmouth.edu/) at Dartmouth College.
+I'm currently a postdoc woring with [Uri Hasson](https://www.hassonlab.com/) at the Princeton Neuroscience Institute.
+I completed my PhD with [Jim Haxby](http://haxbylab.dartmouth.edu/) at Dartmouth College.

-My research uses naturalistic neuroimaging paradigms and computational methods to investigate how our brains understand the world.
-Currently, I’m working on three related topics: (_a_) modeling shared and idiosyncratic information across individual brains; (_b_) the neural machinery supporting action understanding; and (_c_) how we use language to construct narratives and transmit our brain states to others.
+My research leverages machine learning models to better understand the neural machinery supporting human communication and cooperation in ecological contexts.
+I'm currently working on three related topics: (_a_) using deep neural networks as model organisms for cooperative behavior in an artificial ecosystem, (_b_) modeling how information is transmitted from brain to brain via spoken narratives, and (_c_) developing resources for a more community-driven cognitive neuroscience.